How Social Connection Affects Stress and Fatigue

 Functional medicine places emphasis on:

-• The interaction between nervous system tone, hormones, and immune signalling
+Systems interaction mapping Examines the interplay between nervous system tone, hormonal output, and immune signalling

 Within this framework, reduced social support is viewed not simply as a lifestyle factor, but as a contributor that may amplify physiological stress and slow recovery, particularly in those experiencing challenges related to stress regulation and mental health.